“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has” - Margaret Mead

 Find details on each commission using the menu to the left.

 The City of Cottage Grove is accepting applications for all Advisory Commissions.
 Many, but not all commissions have current openings.
-Submitted applications are kept on file for one year in the event there is an opening.
+Applications are accepted on a continuous basis and are kept on file for one year.

 Planning Commission and Environmental Commission - nine members